-CB has issued a plan regarding implementing the standard in Iceland for all currencies that will take effect in 2021.
+The minimum of 100% for the overall NSFR was implemented in 2021.
+The new rule supersedes the previous rules that required the Bank to maintain a 100% funding ratio in foreign currencies.
 In addition, the CB receives additional liquidity monitoring metrics (AMM)4 to obtain a comprehensive view of the Bank's liquidity risk profile.
 The AMM cover a wide array of monitoring metrics, including a maturity ladder, funding concentration, concentration of counterbalancing capacity and rollover of funding.

-According to the CB's rules on liquidity ratios, the Bank submits monthly reports on the LCR and NSFR ratios along with AMM reports to the CB.
-As the COVID-19 pandemic started in spring 2020, the CB increased the reporting frequency to weekly in order to better monitor the liquidity status.
+According to the CB's rules on liquidity ratios, the Bank submits monthly reports on the LCR and NSFR ratios along with AMM reports.
+As the COVID-19 pandemic started in spring 2020, the CB increased the LCR reporting frequency to weekly in order to better monitor the liquidity status but scaled the requirement back to monthly mid-2021.
 In addition to these regulatory measures, the Bank monitors several quantitative and qualitative liquidity measures, both static and forward-looking, to assess and quantify its liquidity position and thereby its liquidity risk.
 These include predefined triggers for the assessment of liquidity stage and forecasts of the development of the LCR.
 The assumptions for the internal liquidity measures are reviewed regularly.